jag3dagster/AllowBeachSprinklers/docs/README.md

+﻿# MOVED

+THIS REPOSITORY HAS MOVED TO https://github.com/Hedgehog-Technologies/StardewMods.
+ALL FUTURE UPDATES WILL COME FROM THERE.
+ANY ISSUES MAY BE BROUGHT UP THERE AS WELL.
+THANK YOU FOR YOUR CONTINUED SUPPORT!
+___

-﻿**AllowBeachSprinklers** is an open-source mod for [Stardew Valley](https://stardewvalley.net) that allows players to utilize sprinklers in the Beach farm map that was introduced in version 1.5.
+**AllowBeachSprinklers** is an open-source mod for [Stardew Valley](https://stardewvalley.net) that allows players to utilize sprinklers in the Beach farm map that was introduced in version 1.5.

 ## Documentation
 ### Overview